 Early help means providing support as soon as the need emerges, at any point in a child's life.
-Staff at Willow Lane CP School recognise that any professional can provide early help.
+Staff at the Willow Tree Federation recognise that any professional can provide early help.
+All early help is logged and DSLs are made aware of this.
+The Pastoral team may at this point get involved with further help and support.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who: